saawancn/NotificationDemo/README.md

  # Note :

+ add username and password
+spring.mail.username=
+spring.mail.password=
+in application.properties file and also enable less secure apps in gmail->ManageAccount->Security->Enable less secure apps and run the application for Email

  SignUp in slack
  add slack.channel.api in application.properties file by creating a new URL in slack website .
 Then run the appliction for slack